tensorflow/tfx/tfx/examples/chicago_taxi/README.md

   Jupyter for evaluation, and
 * [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving/) for serving.

-The example shows two modes of deployment:
+The example shows three modes of deployment:

 1. *Local mode* with all necessary dependencies and components deployed locally.
 2. *Cloud mode* where all components are deployed on Google Cloud.
+3. *Local Apache Flink mode* with all necessary dependencies and components deployed locally.
+Can also be modified to run on remote Apache Flink Cluster.

 ## The dataset